apache/doris/docs/en/article/articles/doris-binlog-load.md

 specific language governing permissions and limitations under the License.
 -->

-# How to use Apache Doris Binlog Load and examples

 Binlog Load provides a CDC (Change Data Capture) function that enables Doris to incrementally synchronize the user's data update operation in the Mysql database, making it more convenient for users to complete the import of Mysql data.